norkadev/java-basics/README.md

 In Java, the order of execution for initialization blocks and constructors is as follows:

 1. **Static Initialization Blocks:** These are executed only once when the class is first loaded into memory.
 They are used to initialize static variables.
-2.** Instance Initialization Blocks:** These are executed every time an object of the class is created, before the constructor.
+2. **Instance Initialization Blocks:** These are executed every time an object of the class is created, before the constructor.
 3. **Constructors**: These are executed after the instance initialization blocks, and they are used to initialize the object's state.
 Here's an example to illustrate this:
  ```java